impactfitnessoakland.com

 How long does it take to improve thoracic mobility?

 Two weeks of daily five-minute work usually produces noticeably better range.
 Eight to twelve weeks of consistent practice produces durable change that holds even on missed days.
-The work is unspectacular and the timeline is forgiving.
+The work is unspectacular and the timeline is forgiving, which is why we’d rather see five minutes daily than a hero 30-minute session once a week.

 Will thoracic mobility help my shoulder pain?

 Often, yes.
-Most shoulder pain in desk-bound adults is downstream of a locked thoracic spine.
+Most shoulder pain in desk-bound adults is downstream of a locked thoracic spine, and research on rotator-cuff-related shoulder pain and subacromial impingement backs that up.
 Restoring upper-back extension and rotation removes the compensatory load the shoulder was carrying.
 We’d still want to assess the shoulder directly, but the thoracic work is usually where the biggest payoff lives.

 Can I improve thoracic mobility with just foam rolling?

 Temporarily.
-Foam rolling opens a window of range that closes within an hour.
+Foam rolling opens a window of range that closes within an hour or so.
 To get lasting change, we pair the foam rolling with active drills (open-book, kneeling overhead reach) and with loaded work in the new range.
 Foam rolling alone is a warm-up, not a fix.

 Is thoracic mobility different from posture?

 Related but not identical.
 Posture is the position you hold; thoracic mobility is the range available to you.
 Better mobility makes good posture easier to hold; good posture habits keep mobility from regressing.
-They’re reinforcing, not interchangeable.
+Interestingly, research suggests dynamic mobility is a stronger predictor of pain outcomes than static posture — how well the mid-back moves matters more than what it looks like at rest.

 Do I need to see a physical therapist for thoracic stiffness?